-Like their elders, they use natural convection to spread heat in a home.
-Cold air is drawn from the bottom of the unit and heated by resistance.
-It then emerges from grilles or fins, and continues to climb to the ceiling.
-As its temperature drops, it goes down to ground level and is again taken by the radiator to be warmed up.
+Like their elders, they use natural convection to distribute heat in a home.
+The cold air is taken from the lower part of the device and is heated by a resistance.
+It then emerges from grids or fins, and continues its ascent to the ceiling.
+As its temperature drops, it drops back to ground level and is again picked up by the radiator to be warmed up.

-The main assets of the natural convection heater reside in its particularly affordable price (a few tens of euros) and in its installation, achievable by a handyman amateur.
+The main assets of the natural convection heater reside in its particularly affordable price (a few tens of euros) and in its installation, achievable by an amateur handyman.
 However, if you want to efficiently optimize the thermal comfort of your home while reducing your energy consumption, we recommend that you turn to another type of model.
-Indeed, this radiator is relatively energy-intensive and does not distribute the heat homogeneously.
+Indeed, this radiator remains relatively energy-intensive and does not distribute heat evenly.

-These radiators are like excellent alternatives to natural convection models.
+These radiators are like excellent alternatives to models with natural convection.
 They radiate heat, and can reduce their operating time thanks to a solid or liquid heating core.

-This heart (or body) of heating has the main function of keep the heat produced by the device, to then restore it gradually inside your home.
-At times, the inertia radiator greatly reduces its electricity consumption to allow the heating of your home to a coolant or a refractory material such as cast iron or aluminum.
+This heart (or body) of heating has the main function of conserve the heat produced by the appliance, to then gradually restore it inside your home.
+At times, the inertia radiator greatly reduces its electricity consumption to leave the heating of your home to a coolant or a refractory material such as cast iron or aluminum.

 This type of device is simply a must to limit your expenses, while improving the thermal comfort of your home.
 However, it has some weaknesses among which we can mention its relatively long heating time and its purchase price significantly higher than that of conventional convection heaters.

 The radiant panel radiator combines the advantages of inertia and natural convection models respectively.
 As its name suggests, it has a panel whose role is to to diffuse the heat by electromagnetic radiation